At Home, At Work or On the Road: Where Do Most Accidents Occur?

 Accidents at Work

-Work-related accidents account for 9.1 percent of injures (or 9.5 percent including vehicle collisions).
+Work-related accidents account for 9.1 percent of injuries (or 9.5 percent including vehicle collisions).
 According to the NSC, the occupations with the highest incident rates for injurious and fatal accidents are:

 - Transportation and warehousing